TERAG: Token-Efficient Graph-Based Retrieval-Augmented Generation: Conclusion and Future Work

 To address the high token consumption incurred by current Graph-RAG systems during knowledge graph construction, we propose the TERAG framework.
-This framework employs a concise process that constructs graph structures by directly extracting named entities and document-level concepts from text in a single pass, thereby avoiding the multiple and costly LLM reasoning calls common in existing methods.
+TERAG constructs graph structures by directly extracting named entities and document-level concepts from text in a single pass, thereby eliminating the multiple and costly LLM reasoning calls required by prior approaches.

-Despite its lightweight design, TERAG achieves highly competitive retrieval accuracy on several standard multi-hop QA benchmarks, while reducing token overhead by one to two orders of magnitude.
-Our work demonstrates that by simplifying graph components and focusing only on passages, entities, and concepts, it is still possible to build a powerful Graph-RAG system.
-This indicates that a carefully designed lightweight graph construction pipeline can strike a better balance between efficiency and performance than approaches heavily reliant on LLMs.
+Despite its lightweight design, TERAG achieves highly competitive retrieval accuracy on multiple multi-hop QA benchmarks while reducing token overhead by one to two orders of magnitude.
+In addition, because concept extraction, concept filtering, and graph linking are largely independent, these components can be parallelized efficiently.
+As a result, TERAG not only minimizes indexing-related token cost but also has the potential to significantly shorten graph construction latency in large-scale deployments.
+Overall, our findings demonstrate that a carefully designed lightweight graph construction pipeline can achieve a more favorable efficiency–performance trade-off than graph-RAG systems that heavily rely on LLMs.

-For future work, we plan to explore extracting concepts at different levels of granularity and to incorporate additional engineering techniques to better identify the optimal balance between token consumption and model accuracy.
+For future work, we plan to explore extracting concepts with controllable levels of granularity, enabling multi-layered knowledge graphs that better capture semantic structure and improve retrieval accuracy.
+We also aim to incorporate additional engineering strategies to further optimize the balance between token efficiency and model effectiveness.

+Finally, due to TERAG’s simple and adaptable pipeline, we expect its performance to remain stable under evolving data streams or more heterogeneous corpora.
+However, the lack of widely recognized benchmarks for such dynamic and heterogeneous retrieval scenarios limits empirical evaluation.
+Future research will involve designing appropriate datasets and evaluation protocols to more systematically validate these capabilities.

 \FloatBarrier